Pulsating Components in Binary and Multiple Stellar Systems --- A Catalog of Oscillating Binaries: Notes to the Catalog

 \subsection{General notes}

-Labels used in the catalog:\\ (1)~ Sp.(A+B) --- spectral types of the primary (A) and secondary component (B)\\ (2)~ $\langle V \rangle$ --- mean magnitude in $V$ band\\ (3)~ $\langle B \rangle$ --- mean magnitude in $B$ band\\ (4)~ $P_{\rm orb}$ --- orbital period in days\\ (5)~ $P_{\rm pul}$ --- main pulsation period in days (except those indicated units)\\ (6)~ Comments --- key characteristics of the pulsating multiple stellar systems, membership of a cluster, other identifications, etc.\\ (7)~ oEA --- oscillating EA (eclipsing binaries of Algol-type)\\ (8)~ EB --- Eclipsing binary systems\\ (9)~ SB --- refers to spectroscopic binary.\\ (10) SB+orbit --- stands for spectroscopic binary with known orbital elements available in literature.\\ (11) comp.? --- photometric companion, physical relation should be investigated.\\ (12) Reference --- key references concerning the pulsational properties and binarity.
-Some object names used short nomenclature following the references, full identification in the survey project is provided in 'Comments' column.
-Some data were adopted from Soydugan et al.\,(2006a), which is not always listed when original papers or latest results are cited.\\
+Labels used in the catalog:\\ (1)~ Sp.(A+B) --- spectral types of the primary (A) and secondary component (B)\\ (2)~ $\langle V \rangle$ --- mean magnitude in $V$ band\\ (3)~ $\langle B \rangle$ --- mean magnitude in $B$ band\\ (4)~ $P_{\rm orb}$ --- orbital period in days\\ (5)~ $P_{\rm pul}$ --- main pulsation period in days (except those indicated units)\\ (6)~ Comments --- key characteristics of the pulsating multiple stellar systems, membership of a cluster, other identifications, etc. Full identification in the survey project is provided, some object names used short nomenclature following the original references.\\ (7)~ EB; EA --- Eclipsing binary (system); Eclipsing binary of Algol-type\\ (8)~ oEA --- oscillating EA (eclipsing binaries of Algol-type)\\ (9)~ SB --- refers to spectroscopic binary: SB1 (single-lined), SB2 (double-lined).\\ (10) SB+orbit --- stands for spectroscopic binary with known orbital elements available in literature.\\ (11) comp.? --- photometric companion, physical relation should be investigated.\\ (12) References --- key references related to the pulsational properties and binarity.
+Some data were adopted from Soydugan et al.\,(2006a), which is not always listed when original papers or latest results are cited.
+Columns missing data will be populated in the future updates.\\